i3 Verticals (NASDAQ:IIIV) Releases FY 2022 Earnings Guidance

-A number of analysts have commented on the company.
-Morgan Stanley boosted their target price on i3 Verticals from $24.50 to $26.50 and gave the stock an equal weight rating in a research report on Thursday, February 10th.
-Zacks Investment Research upgraded i3 Verticals from a sell rating to a hold rating in a research report on Friday, March 4th.
-BTIG Research decreased their target price on i3 Verticals from $42.00 to $31.00 and set a buy rating on the stock in a research report on Wednesday, January 26th.
-Finally, TheStreet upgraded i3 Verticals from a d+ rating to a c- rating in a research report on Wednesday, March 16th.
-Two equities research analysts have rated the stock with a hold rating, two have issued a buy rating and one has issued a strong buy rating to the company.
-Based on data from MarketBeat.com, i3 Verticals currently has an average rating of Buy and an average price target of $30.90.
+IIIV has been the subject of several research analyst reports.
+Morgan Stanley lifted their price target on shares of i3 Verticals from $24.50 to $26.50 and gave the company an equal weight rating in a research note on Thursday, February 10th.
+Zacks Investment Research raised i3 Verticals from a hold rating to a buy rating and set a $26.00 target price for the company in a report on Friday.
+TheStreet raised shares of i3 Verticals from a d+ rating to a c- rating in a research report on Wednesday, March 16th.
+Finally, BTIG Research lowered their price target on shares of i3 Verticals from $42.00 to $31.00 and set a buy rating on the stock in a research report on Wednesday, January 26th.
+One analyst has rated the stock with a hold rating, three have issued a buy rating and one has given a strong buy rating to the stock.
+Based on data from MarketBeat, the stock presently has an average rating of Buy and a consensus price target of $30.70.

 About i3 Verticals (Get Rating)